IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_monitor.rst

 Parameters
 ----------

-  instance_id (True, str, None)
-    (Required for new resource) Instance Id

   description (False, str, None)
     Descriptive text of the load balancer monitor

-  interval (False, int, 60)
-    The interval between each health check

-  allow_insecure (False, bool, None)
+  port (False, int, None)
-    Do not validate the certificate when monitor use HTTPS.
-This parameter is currently only valid for HTTPS monitors.
+    Port number to connect to for the health check

-  path (False, str, None)
+  method (False, str, None)
-    The endpoint path to health check against
+    The method to use for the health check

   headers (False, list, None)